 This course covers the essential elements in the physics of ultrasound and its current applications in medicine and biology.
 Topics include: physics of ultrasound, linear and non-linear ultrasound field calculations, scattering of ultrasound, ultrasound transducers, ultrasound imaging systems, Doppler ultrasound, and therapeutic ultrasound.
-1 Credit
+Lec.
+3 hrs/w, Lab.
+1 hr/w 1 Credit